Most people around the world use their body to express their cultural, religious, or ethnic identity, or their social status.

 There were numerous complications that occurred during or as a result of the painful procedure such as infection, gangrene, lifelong disabilities, and sometimes death.

 Laurel Bossen, co-author of the book Bound Feet, Young Hands, which explores and analyses the practice says: “It robbed young girls and then women throughout their lives of their ability to do other things, to move around and play, to have more choices.
 Of course, it’s oppressive.”
 Bossen conducted interviews with the last generation of feet-bound women.
+It was clear the foot-binding process was just as much about making women attractive for “marriage” as being economically stunted.

 The custom was banned in China in 1911 but there were many women and girls who willingly went through the procedure, even though there were inspectors who often visited their homes during the 1950s and publicly humiliated any bound woman they found.